outsinre/outsinre.github.com/_posts/2019-04-11-zookeeper-kafka.md

    ![Kafka Partition](/assets/kafka-partition.png)

    Records are classified into *topic*s: categories of records.
 We can regard the topic as a label assigned to a group of relevant records (i.e. Nginx logs).
-Records of a particular topic are stored in one or more *partition*s with an individual record replicated in one or more partitions.
+Records of a particular topic are stored in one or more (determined at topic creation) *partition*s with individual records replicated in one or more partitions (determined at topic creation).

    A partition is an *ordered* and *immutable* sequence of records with new records continuously appended to, similar to an array disallowing random write.